-PECO, NEED and The Franklin Institute are honored to bring this program to PECO schools.
+PECO, NEED, The Franklin Institute and United Way are honored to bring this program to PECO schools and afterschool programs.
 NEED and The Franklin Institute have a variety of resources for use in the K-12 Classroom.

 The Franklin Institute and The Center for Innovation in Science Learning

 Since 1824, The Franklin Institute in Philadelphia, PA has become a stalwart in the informal science industry, as well as, a premier cultural institution for the nation.
 With its explicit mission “to inspire a passion for learning about science and technology” The Franklin Institute has successfully married science education for all with a keen appreciation for community engagement and civic responsibility.
 In its entirety, The Franklin Institute comprises: The Science Center – which includes the science museum, exhibits and programs; The Franklin Center – responsible for the lauded Awards program, The Journal of The Franklin Institute, the library, and the curatorial and collections department; and The Center for Innovation in Science Learning – which houses much of the educational and grant based programs.
 In 2008, in recognition for almost two centuries of excellence, distinguished service and community commitment, The Franklin Institute was awarded the prestigious Institute of Museum and Library Services (IMLS) National Medal for 2008.